 The Dental Assisting curriculum prepares the student to take on significant responsibility as a member of the dental health care team.
 Employment positions are available in dental offices, hospitals, clinics, dental schools and professional sales.
 Dental Assistants greatly increase the efficiency of the dentist in delivery of quality oral health care.
 A career in dental assisting offers many challenges and a variety of procedures.
 Specific tasks may be performed such as: assisting with and providing direct patient care, taking and developing dental radiographs (x-rays), sterilizing instruments, taking impressions, and performing office management tasks.
-Dental assisting offers a variety, flexibility, excellent working conditions and personal satisfaction.
-Students must provide their own transportation to off-campus clinical sites.
-A selected uniform and purchased dental kits are required for the program.
+Dental assisting offers variety, flexibility, excellent working conditions, and personal satisfaction.
+Students successfully completing the program will receive the following certificates for courses approved by the Dental Board of California: Radiation Safety, Pit and Fissure Sealant, Coronal Polish, Ultrasonic Scaling for Removal of Orthodontic Cement, Dental Practice Act and Infection Control.
+Participation of all off-campus assigned sites are required for program completion.
+Students must provide their own transportation to off-campus sites.
+Some off-campus sites require homeland security screening and verification of legal status.
+A selected uniform, malpractice insurance, and instrument kit rental are required for the program participation.

-The program is accredited by the Commission on Dental Accreditation of the American Dental Association and approved by the Committee on Dental Auxiliaries in California.
-Upon successful completion of the program, a student is eligible to take the Dental Assisting National Board examination to obtain a certificate as a Certified Dental Assistant (CDA); and the California Registered Dental Assistant (RDA) examination to obtain a license as a Registered Dental Assistant.
+The dental assisting program is accredited by the Commission on Dental Accreditation of the American Dental Association and approved as a Registered Dental Assisting Program by the Dental Board of California.
+Upon successful completion of the program and meeting board exam eligibility requirements, the student can take the following exams: Dental Assisting National Board examination to obtain a certificate as a Certified Dental Assistant (CDA), Certified Orthodontic Assistant (COA) and the California Registered Dental Assistant (RDA) examinations to obtain a license as a Registered Dental Assistant.
+Upon completion of the advanced Orthodontic assistant class, the student qualifies to take the California Orthodontic Assistant Exam (OA).

 Fingerprinting is mandatory with the RDA examination.